×

 Increased Mobility Of Neck Joints

-Persistent cracking of your neck can make the joint more mobile than normal.
-This hypermobility is induced by repeated stretching of the neck’s soft tissues (such as ligaments).
-Those who crack the neck frequently notice a larger range of motion than a normal neck joint.
+Persistent cracking can make the joint more mobile than normal (hypermobility), induced by repeated stretching of the neck’s soft tissues.

 Spasm Of Neck Muscles

-Exerting too much pressure or forcibly cracking the head and neck can lead to strain of the muscles.
-Muscle strains are common among such individuals.
-Once the muscles get strained, it becomes really difficult to move the neck and perform daily activities.
+Exerting too much pressure or forcibly cracking the neck can strain the muscles, making it difficult to move the neck and perform daily activities.

 Neck Pain (Due To Nerve Impingement)